Runaway Train Blazes Through Western Australia For More Than 50 Miles

 That's when things went south, according to the safety bureau: "While the driver was outside of the locomotive, the train commenced to runaway."
 It was eventually deliberately derailed, which was operated by a control center.
 The ATSB has launched an investigation into Monday's incident.

 The train had four locomotives and 268 wagons, the ATSB said.
-It averaged about 68 mph and travelled for some 50 minutes before it was derailed, according to Australia's ABC.
+It averaged about 68 mph and traveled for some 50 minutes before it was derailed, according to Australia's ABC.

 "No one has been injured.
 We are working with the appropriate authorities to investigate the situation," BHP said in a statement to Reuters.